Justices of the Constitutional Court

 On May 2011 passed away justice Viktors Skudra.
 On 17 August 2011 his position was occupied by justice Sanita Osipova.
 Gunārs Kūtris’ mandate of Justice expired in February 2014, he was replaced in the office of a Justice of the Constitutional Court by Gunārs Kusiņš.
 Aija Branta’s mandate of Justice expired in April 2014, she was replaced in the office of a Justice of the Constitutional Court by Aldis Laviņš.

 The Law determines that the President of the Constitutional Court and Vice-President shall be elected for a period of three years from the members of the Constitutional Court by an absolute majority vote, by secret ballot of the entire total of the justices.
 The President of the Constitutional Court presides at sessions of the Constitutional Court, organizes the work of the Court and represents the Constitutional Court.
 The President of the Constitutional Court and the Vice-President may give orders to justices of the Constitutional Court in matters of performing organizational duties of the office only.

 Aivars Endziņš chaired the Court since the day the Constitutional Court was established until January 2007; Gunārs Kūtris continued his work until February 2014, but from February until April 2014 the President of the court was Aija Branta.

-The vice-president of the Constitutional Court, since 2011, is Aija Branta.
+The vice-president of the Constitutional Court, since 2014, is Uldis Ķinis.